 In the Alps the roads up to ski resorts and towns and villages with permanent residences are regularly snow ploughed and well gritted and salted.
 However, there can still be patches of ice and snow on the roads on a reasonably permanent basis and if you happen to be driving whilst it is actually snowing, then you will need to take extra care and will need snow tyres on your vehicle or snow chains.

-Some mountain cols are closed during the winter so please take care if using SAT NAV as these sometimes send you over cols that are impassable.
+Some mountain cols are closed during the winter so please take care if using a GPS as these sometimes send you over cols that are impassable.
 Stick to main roads, even if these appear longer in distance.

 Prepare your vehicle:

 - Make sure you have a full reservoir of antifreeze windscreen cleaner and that your windscreen wipers work.

 - Clear off any snow from your car so you have full visibility.
 Do not use water to de-ice windscreens.
 Hot water can crack the glass, and the water will only freeze again on the screen or on the ground where you are standing.

 - Take the time to clear snow off the roof as it can present a hazard by slipping off as you are driving on to the car behind you or on to your windscreen.